 The ASA Criterion

-What we have described above is an intuitive proof of the ASA criterion.
-However, Mathematics requires rigor, and we must rigorously show the truth of the ASA congruence criterion.
+✍Note: What we have described above is an intuitive proof of the ASA congruence criterion.
+However, mathematics requires rigor, and we must rigorously show the proof of the ASA congruence criterion.
 Refer proof of ASA congruence criterion for the same.